PerseusDL/ArabicBetacode/README.md

 * *tāʾ marbūṭaŧ*: add "+" after *tāʾ marbūṭaŧ*, if the first word of *iḏāfaŧ* (mostly relevant for transliteration):
 	* ``` `_amma:t+u Ba.gd_ada ```, but:
 	* ``` al-`_amma:tu f_i Ba.gd_ada ```
-* more to be added...
+* a few more to be added...

 ## Running the converter
+* (Python 3.xx must be installed on the machine)
 * clone [git repository](https://github.com/PerseusDL/ArabicBetacode)
-* save texts that must be transliterated (i.e., the text is in English, but has some Arabic terms that must be transliterated) into “./to\_translit” (follow the format of given in the example file).
+* save texts that must be transliterated (i.e., the text is in English, but has some Arabic terms that must be transliterated) into “./to\_translit” (follow the format given in the example file).
 * save texts that must be fully transliterated or/and converted into Arabic script (i.e., the entire texts is in Arabic) into “./to_arabic/” (follow the format given in the example file).
-* run the script “\_generateBetaCode.py”.
+* run the script “\_generateBetaCode.py” (in Mac terminal: ```python3 \_generateBetaCode.py```; on Windows: double-click on the script should work).
-* converted texts (in all available modes of conversion) will be automatically added after the betaCoded texts.
+* converted texts (in all available modes of conversion) will be appended to the file.
-* if you need to make any changes, edit your initial betaCoded text and run the script again, converted results will be replaced with updated versions.
+* if you need to make any changes, edit your initial betaCode text and run the script again, converted results will be replaced with relevant updated versions.

 ## betaCode and One-To-One Transliteration